RubenGres/menace/README.md

 - 4x hinges
 - Paper for priting the box labels

+The boxes can be divided in four categories, one for every turn menace plays:
+Move count 3: 183 boards
+Move count 2: 108 boards
+Move count 0: 1 boards
+Move count 1: 12 boards

 ## Dimensions

 The main box is (311 x 472 x 46) mm, it contains vertical and horizontals planks to provide structure and hold the 304 mathboxes in place.
 There is two boxes between each vertical plank and five between each horizontal one.
 The whole structure is held together using box joints.